pa-0/migration/README.md

 python svn_git_clone_branches.py
 ```

-We have a few email address that we need to resolve for svn author mappings, see `nersc_uname_info.py`
+Note: We have a few email address that we need to resolve for svn author mappings, see `nersc_uname_info.py`

 ### Construct a git repo that grafts our old release structure into a gitflow structure